nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 to Kubernetes Secrets.
 In the future, we will support other forms of authentication data, such as JWT tokens and user/pass files.
 Users will also store this secret data in Kubernetes Secrets.

-Currently, NKG watches all Secrets, stores them in memory, and then selectively writes them to the filesystem.
+Currently, NGF watches all Secrets, stores them in memory, and then selectively writes them to the filesystem.
 We only write Secrets that are referenced by `Listeners` to the filesystem.
 As part of the separation work, we need to figure out a way for the data plane to have access to these TLS certificates and keys.